MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 # Manage and set up storyline in Viva Engage

-Storyline empowers everyone in your organization to connect and contribute.
-It enables your leaders to reach and engage employees.
-Through storyline, employees can share updates, experiences, and perspectives to reach followers and colleagues across the organization.
-Engage with storylines from the Web and the mobile applications you use every day—Outlook, Microsoft Teams, and Microsoft Viva.
+Storyline empowers everyone in your organization to connect and contribute through the Web and mobile applications you use every day—-Outlook, Microsoft Teams, and Microsoft Viva.
+Through storyline, leaders can reach and engage their teams.
+Employees can share updates and experiences with followers and colleagues across the organization.

 When storyline is enabled in your organization, you see the following changes in the Viva Engage app: